gslin/codedeploy-makefile/README.md

 ## Pre-actions

-You can override with double colon:
+You can override with double colon rules:

     deploy::
             cp ".env.${GIT_BRANCH}" .env